 "When I visited Mexico after my mother died, I realised that I could grab onto my fear of death and feel an illusion of control by drawing about it."(opens in new tab)

-"It was run by one of my older brothers friends and it was wall to wall awesome video cases of drawn, bad photo manipulations and terrible moustaches (a la Tom Selek)."(opens in new tab)
+Godmachine is inspired by pop culture visions.
+"There was this video shop in my village when I was a kid, the only video shop for miles around.
+It was run by one of my older brother's friends and it was wall to wall awesome video cases of drawn, bad photo manipulations and terrible moustaches (a la Tom Selek)."(opens in new tab)

 "I think without fail that shop defined my outlook on the art I am creating at the moment.
 I am working towards refining my shit but as a starting point;